How To Rent An RV – RV RENTAL

 ABOUT ME

-Hey, I’m Blogging Brandi!
-An Ex-Corporate Kool-Aid Drinker, Born To Be Creator, Digital Nomad and RVing Entrepreneur!
+If we havenโt officially met, Hi Iโm Blogging Brandi, an EX-Corporate Kool-Aid Drinker, born to be Creator, Digital Nomad and Entrepreneur who loves RVing while running my own business on the road!
 Over 8 years ago, I traded my sticks & bricks lifestyle for a life on wheels.
 Quit my job, sold my house, and everything else, then bought an RV!
-First, was a Travel Trailer, then Van Life then Motorhome Living.
-Now, I help people go from feeling overworked, underpaid, and undervalued to living a life of freedom & financial security they love from the comfort of their home on wheels aka Full Time RV Living!
-That’s how RVersity was born! – RVersity is A University For RVers.
-(RVersity = RV + University)!
+First, was a Travel Trailer, then Van Life and eventually Motorhome Living!

 Affiliate Disclaimer: Note this description contains affiliate links that allow you to find the items mentioned in this video and support the channel at no cost to you.
 While this channel may earn minimal sums when the viewer uses the links, the viewer is in no way obligated to use these links.
 Thank you for your support!